Ationet/ationetdocs/ATIONet_Dynamic_QR_Code_Payments-EN.md

 ### Introduction

 This sections is intended to document Dynamic QR Code Payments API messaging format and related features required for usarage.
-The following sections provide descriptions of the messages themselves, the expected behaviour for each supported transaction type and a common ground for the functionality of each relevant item.
+The following sections only provide descriptions necessary to implements Dynamic QR Code Payments.
+If you want to read full information of the messages themselves, the expected behaviour for each supported transaction type and a common ground for the functionality of each relevant item of this API, you can do this from <a href="AN-Native_Loyalty_Protocol"> here</a>

 ### Description